UW-Macrostrat/map-cache-kit/README.md

 ## Main goals

-- Mapbox has great caching utilities, but in recent versions of their system they are moving towards a more proprietary model is intentionally geared towards their own caching services (which are not documented for external use.
+- Mapbox has great caching utilities, but in recent versions of their system they are moving towards a more proprietary model that is geared towards their own caching services (which are not documented for external use.)
-- Mapbox caching services are tied to platform-specific native SDKs and cannot be directly used with other frontends, most notably web-based systems like Mapbox GL JS.
+- Mapbox caching services are tied to platform-specific native SDKs and cannot be directly used with other frontends, most notably web-based systems like Mapbox GL JS, Maplibre GL JS, etc.
 - It is desirable to support on-device merging of data from multiple sources (e.g., local in-progress and global maps)

 ## To do